 Symptoms of Dry Eye

 Dry eye can result in a wide range of symptoms that may not be readily noticeable.
-If you have any of these symptoms, it is important to call our office and schedule an appointment with Ford to diagnose the causes of your dry eye and develop a dry eye treatment plan.
+If you have any of these symptoms, it is important to call our office and schedule an appointment with our doctors to diagnose the causes of your dry eye and develop a dry eye treatment plan.

 - Having blurry vision, difficulty seeing at night or a sensitivity to light